SikamikanikoBG/codelens/README.md

 - **Multi-language support**: Analyzes Python and JavaScript/TypeScript codebases.
 - **LLM-optimized analysis**: Extracts key elements like functions, classes, dependencies, and comments.
+- **Interactive file selection**: Choose which files and directories to include in your analysis.
 - **Token-friendly outputs**: Splits large file contents into token-limited chunks for LLM compatibility.
 - **Seamless CLI**: Easy-to-use command-line interface with multiple options.
 - **TODO tracking**: Highlights TODOs and FIXMEs for better code maintenance.